byampols/work-day-scheduler/README.md

 ## Usage

-* The current date is updated every 5 minutes
+* The current date is updated every 1 minute
-* The current time is updated every 30 seconds (this affects the color of the boxes)
+* The current time is updated every 5 seconds (this affects the color of the boxes)
     * Greyed out boxes are in the past
     * The red box is the current time
     * The green boxes are in the future